ClarenceChoo/Workout-Tracking-Web-App/README.md

 1. **Select a Day:**
    Use the day selector buttons to choose which day's workout you want to manage.
 2. **Add a Workout:**
-   Fill out the form with the exercise name, number of sets, reps, and weight, then click "Add Exercise."
+   - **Strength Workouts:** Fill out the strength form with the exercise name, number of sets, reps, and weight, then click "Add Exercise".
+   - **Cardio Workouts:** Switch to the cardio form using the toggle buttons, then fill out the exercise name, duration (minutes and seconds), and distance, and click "Add Exercise".
 3. **Mark as Done:**
    Check the box next to a workout to mark it as completed.
 4. **Edit a Workout:**